 - 11.1 The Act effectively incorporates the European Convention on Human Rights into UK law and requires all public authorities to have regard to Convention Rights.
-In making decisions Members therefore need to have regard to the Convention. - 12.2 The rights that are of particular significance to Members' decision in this matter are those contained in Articles 8 (right to home life) and Article 1 of Protocol 1 (peaceful enjoyment of possessions). - 12.3 Article 8 provides that there should be no interference with the existence of the right except in accordance with the law and, as necessary in a democratic society in the interest of the economic well-being of the country, protection of health and the protection of the rights and freedoms of others.
+In making decisions Members therefore need to have regard to the Convention. - 12.2 The rights that are of particular significance to the Mayor's decision in this matter are those contained in Articles 8 (right to home life) and Article 1 of Protocol 1 (peaceful enjoyment of possessions). - 12.3 Article 8 provides that there should be no interference with the existence of the right except in accordance with the law and, as necessary in a democratic society in the interest of the economic well-being of the country, protection of health and the protection of the rights and freedoms of others.
 Article 1 of the 1st Protocol provides that no-one shall be deprived of their possessions except in the public interest and subject to the conditions provided for by law although it is qualified to the effect that it should not in any way impair the right of a state to enforce such laws as it deems necessary to control the uses of property in accordance with the general interest. - 12.4 In determining the level of permissible interference with enjoyment the courts have held that any interference must achieve a fair balance between the general interests of the community and the protection of the rights of individuals.
 There must be reasonable proportionality between the means employed and the aim pursued.
-The availability of an effective remedy and compensation to affected persons is relevant in assessing whether a fair balance has been struck.

-- 12.5 Therefore, in reaching his decision, the Mayor needs to consider the extent to which the decision may impact upon the Human Rights of estate residents and to balance this against the overall benefits to the community which the redevelopment of the Excalibur Estate will bring.
-The Mayor will wish to be satisfied that interference with the rights under Article 8 and Article 1 of Protocol 1 is justified in all the circumstances and that a fair balance would be struck in the present case between the protection of the rights of individuals and the public interest. - 12.6 It is relevant to the consideration of this issue, that should the scheme proceed most displaced occupiers would be offered re-housing in accordance with the Council's re-housing policy.
-Secure tenants will be entitled to home loss and disturbance payments.
-Freeholders will be entitled to receive market value for their properties as well as .home loss and disturbance payments where appropriate in accordance with the Land Compensation Act 1973
+The availability of an effective remedy and compensation to affected persons is relevant in assessing whether a fair balance has been struck. - 12.5 Therefore, in reaching his decision, the Mayor needs to consider the extent to which the decision may impact upon the Human Rights of estate residents and to balance this against the overall benefits to the community which the redevelopment of the Excalibur Estate will bring.
+The Mayor will wish to be satisfied that interference with the rights under Article 8 and Article 1 of Protocol 1 is justified in all the circumstances and that a fair balance would be struck in the present case between the protection of the rights of individuals and the public interest. - 12.6 The effect of the extinguishment of the rights is set out at paragraph 7.4 above and is not considered to be adverse.
+It is also relevant to the consideration of this issue, that affected owners will be entitled to compensation for any diminution in the value of their properties resulting from the extinguishment of these rights.